B4PT0R/reflex_wrapper/README.md

 # reflex-wrapper

-`reflex-wrapper` is a Python module that provides a wrapper on top of the reflex library to ease creating custom components as well as adding syntactic sugar to setup and interact with components after they are instantiated.
-It is meant to be "without loss", meaning that all that was possible to achieve with reflex is still possible using the wrapper, and as easily or more.
+`reflex-wrapper` is a Python module that provides a wrapper on top of the reflex library.
+It mostly behaves just like the reflex module, but simplifies the public API to make creating custom components more user-friendly.
+The idea behind this wrapper was that, in reflex, States are pydantic models (classes) who are only instantiated per-session by the server itself.
+This means that you never should instantiate a state classes directly in your reflex code.
+As a matter of fact, what would be considered "instances" of a State in reflex are actualy subclasses of an initial pydantic rx.State class (but still classes!).
+This design choice, while being very elegant on a technical point of view for input validation and multi-session state management, also made the objet model less intuitive to a regular python developper, who expects to create 3 independant stateful components by instantiating the component class three times and that's it.
+To work around this, I created a custom Component class that abstracts away these pydantic state shenanigans and allows to use reflex components as normal instances of their Component subclass.

+All standard reflex components are also automatically converted into Component objects so that you don't have to think about it and just focus on creating your app.

 ## Installation